 - Committed to providing quality patient encounters

-Physicians can also be preceptors.
-The requirements for a physician to be a preceptor are:
+Physicians can also be nurse practitioner preceptors.
+The requirements for a physician to be an NP preceptor for placement are:

 - Unencumbered license to practice medicine in the state where the preceptorship will take place